Pharmaceutical industry in India: Patents

 In 1970, Indira Gandhi enacted legislation which barred medical products from being patented in the country.
 In 1994, 162 countries including India signed the Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement, which stipulated that patents had to be given to all inventions including medicines.
 India and other developing countries were provided an extra ten years to comply fully with the conditions mandated by TRIPS.
 India succeeded in including a crucial clause to the agreement in the form of the right to grant compulsory licenses (CLs) to others to manufacture drugs in cases where the government felt that the patent holder was not serving the public health interest.
 This right was used in 2012, when Natco was granted a CL to produce Nexavar, a cancer drug.
 In 2005, a provision was added to the new legislation as section 3(d) which stipulated that a medicine could not be patented if it did not result in "the enhancement of the known efficacy of that substance".

 A significant change in intellectual property protection in India was 1 January 2005 enactment of an amendment to India's patent law that reinstated product patents for the first time since 1972.
 The legislation took effect on the deadline set by the WTO's Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement, which mandated patent protection on both products and processes for a period of 20 years.
 Under this new law, India will be forced to recognise not only new patents but also any patents filed after 1 January 1995.

 In December 2005, the TRIPS pact was amended to incorporate specific safeguards to ensure that the public health concerns of affordability and accessibility for a large section of people in developing countries was not compromised.
 These amendments came into force only in January 2017, however, after two-thirds of the member countries ratified them.

 In the domestic market, this new patent legislation has resulted in fairly clear segmentation.
 The multinationals narrowed their focus onto high-end patents who make up only 12% of the market, taking advantage of their newly bestowed patent protection.
 Meanwhile, Indian firms have chosen to take their existing product portfolios and target semi-urban and rural populations.

 Types of companies

 The Indian pharmaceutical industry has 5 important segments; contract research and manufacturing services (CRAMS), active pharmaceutical ingredients (APIs), formulations, biologics and biosimilars, and vaccines.
 Various types of companies are within these segments.

 Formulations

 India is considered globally as a high-quality generic medicines manufacturer.
 Most of India's largest pharmaceutical companies manufacture and export generic medicines, and are among the largest generic medicine companies globally.
 These companies include Sun Pharma, which is India's largest and the world's fourth largest specialty generics pharmaceutical company.
 Cipla, another large Indian pharmaceutical company, is noted for its pioneering role in manufacturing and exporting low-cost generic HIV/AIDS drugs to developing countries.
-As of 2021, Lupin is the third largest pharmaceutical company in the United States by prescriptions.
+As of 2021, Lupin is the third largest pharmaceutical company in India by prescriptions.